What's the Difference Between QRs and Barcodes?

 Another key aspect to consider is the data processing power your content needs.
 Customer-facing materials benefit from QR's larger storage, while industrial coding may only require compact identifiers.

-QR codes: Can hold up to 7,000+ numeric characters, larger files or multimedia links.
+QR codes: Hold up to 7,000+ numeric characters or multimedia links.

 Readability

-It’s essential to consider how and where your codes will be scanned, as readability is the key to efficie****nt data processing.
+It’s essential to consider how and where your codes will be scanned, as its ability to be scannedis the key to it being effective.

-QR codes: Can be scanned from any angle and tolerate lower lighting or imperfect printing.
-Better suited for public campaigns, where you can't control user conditions.
+QR codes: Can be scanned from any angle and tolerate lower lighting or imperfect printing and are better suited for public campaigns, where you can't control user conditions.

 Other 2D barcodes: Usually need more precise scanning conditions, making them ideal for controlled environments like production lines.